Fuzzy Conditional Formatting in Google Sheets

 What It Does

 It is useful when you want to review quality issues visually before you delete rows or run wider cleanup logic.
-After review, you can use DEDUPE for non-destructive duplicate removal or Schedule Functions for recurring cleanup.
+After review, you can use Deduplicate for non-destructive duplicate removal or Schedule Functions for recurring cleanup.

 How to Open It